Dear Prospective Graduate Students,

 First of all, I thank you for your interest in my research, and the Ph.D. program of Environmental Studies at the University of California, Santa Cruz.

-My research interest spans from root-soil interactions to the effects of global change factors (e.g., elevated CO2, nitrogen deposition, global warming) on belowground processes, and to global patterns of social-ecological entanglement (e.g., biospheric carrying capacity and ecological foundation of human societies).
+My research interest spans from root-soil interactions to the effects of global change factors (e.g., elevated CO2, nitrogen deposition, and global warming) on belowground processes, and to global patterns of social-ecological entanglement (e.g., biospheric carrying capacity and ecological foundation of human societies).
 My lab group engages in research on ecological processes at varying scales from the rhizosphere to the landscape.
 These processes are integral components in carbon and nitrogen dynamics (e.g., production, respiration, root exudation, root turnover, decomposition, and nitrogen fixation).
-Our current research projects are taking advantage of recently developed methods such as minirhizotron root imaging and stable isotope tracing/labeling.
-Please refer to the web page on research for more information about ongoing and previous projects, and see my list of publications for research work.
+Our current research projects are taking advantage of recently developed methods such as stable isotope tracing/labeling and rhizosphere imaging.
+You can find virtually all my publications using google scholar search.

 Best regards,